Code Geass is an anime about war. And it all started when the Britannian army invaded Japan and renames it – Area 11.

-Throughout the Anime there’s so many surprising life lessons that I had to share it.
+Throughout the Anime there are so many surprising life lessons that I had to share it.

 So l wanna talk about that.